Updated on 16 June 2021. Estimated reading time: over 12 minutes

-Federal legislative hearings and activity are aiming at combating the challenge, created by a "patchwork" of separate, individual state privacy laws.
+Federal legislative hearings and activities aim to combat the challenge created by a "patchwork" of different, individual state privacy laws.

-The House Oversight and Reform Committee held its third hearing ion 15 January 2020 about facial recognition.
+The House Oversight and Reform Committee held its third hearing on 15 January 2020 about facial recognition.

-According to Fortune Magazine (May 2020 issue), at this point, we're looking at something for next year.
+According to Fortune Magazine (May 2020 issue), at this point, we're looking at something for 2021.

-Since the passage of the ordinance, the debate is hot in many cities and states.
+Since the ordinance's passage, the debate has been hot in many cities and states.

-Should other locality follow this example?
-Is this a step backwards for public safety?
+Should other localities follow this example?
+Is this a step backward for public safety?
 Is the ban just a "pause button" to better analyze the risks of such technology?

-Somerville (Massachusetts) in June and Oakland (California) in July took the same decision.
-San Diego went along the same way in December 2019 with a three-year moratorium.
+Somerville (Massachusetts) in June and Oakland (California) in July 2019 made the same decision.
+San Diego went the same way in December 2019 with a three-year moratorium.

 India and the emerging global consensus on biometric data protection

 On 24 August 2017, India made it very clear as the Supreme Court ruled privacy a 'fundamental right' in a landmark case.